OpenCourseAPI/OwlAPI/examples/README.md

 </style>
 ```

 It employs the use of [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) Layout tools to center and display content nicely.
-Some additional styling is given to
+Some additional styling is given to the font selection and size of the body's text.

 ### JavaScript code